KrishChourasia214/serverless-sail/README.md

-# serverless-sail
+# SAIL UI Placeholder
-minor project 5th sem frontend and backend code structure
+Full production code will be added later.